dmetri333/FormValidation/README.md

 # FormValidation

 FormValidation is a lightweight form validation library.
 Used to help validate your client side html forms.
-It is written in JavaScript and packaged as a jQuery plugin.
+It is written in JavaScript.

 ## Download

 Download the latest formValidation.js from the dist.
-Include it in your source after jQuery.

 ## Example